s-b-t/ascii-art-converter/README.md

 To get started, navigate to ```ascii-art-converter``` in your terminal (assuming you've already imported the code and named your folder ```ascii-art-converter```).

-Once you're there, type the following command:
+Once you're there, type and enter the following command:

   Windows: ```python main.py```

   MacOS: ```python3 main.py```

-Enter whatever text you want and watch the magic happen!
+Once you've received the greeting message/header, enter whatever text you want and watch the magic happen!